filecoin-project/lotus/documentation/en/cli-lotus.md

 USAGE:
    lotus msig command [command options] [arguments...]

-OPTIONS:
-   --confidence                   number of block confirmations to wait for (default: "5") --help, -h                     show help (default: "false")

 COMMANDS:
    create             Create a new multisig wallet inspect            Inspect a multisig wallet propose            Propose a multisig transaction propose-remove     Propose to remove a signer approve            Approve a multisig message cancel             Cancel a multisig message add-propose        Propose to add a signer add-approve        Approve a message to add a signer add-cancel         Cancel a message to add a signer swap-propose       Propose to swap signers swap-approve       Approve a message to swap signers swap-cancel        Cancel a message to swap signers lock-propose       Propose to lock up some balance lock-approve       Approve a message to lock up some balance lock-cancel        Cancel a message to lock up some balance vested             Gets the amount vested in an msig between two epochs propose-threshold  Propose setting a different signing threshold on the account help, h            Shows a list of commands or help for one command

+OPTIONS:
+   --confidence value  number of block confirmations to wait for (default: 5) --help, -h          show help
 ```

 ### lotus msig create